This is a series of posts that detail how to create a Knowledge Management System or KMS.

 - Search and retrieve info at any time.

 Storing info we consume gives us more space to be creative.
-Most of the time we are hampered by the amount of info we are trying to process — once we store it then we can sleep better and let other ideas seep in without forcing anything.
+Most of the time, we are hampered by the amount of information we are trying to process — once we store it, we can sleep better and let other ideas seep in without forcing anything.

 Searching and retrieving from a single repository is one big benefit.
 Looking into multiple silos of data can be minimized by centralizing it.

-Having a Personal KMS is also having a second brain mainly for storing data.
+Having a personal KMS also means having a second brain for storing data.

 Parts of a KMS

-In my practice of using a KMS, there are three parts needed for the system to work.
-There may be other parts in other systems, but essentially it boils down to these:
+In my practice of using a KMS, three parts are needed for the system to work.
+There may be other parts in other systems, but essentially, it boils down to these:

 Data Capture

 Any KMS manages data, but where does this data come from?
 It comes from the user being consistent with capturing it.
 When we get an inspiration or a spark of insight, we should capture it.
-As we consume lots of data every day, so should our capture be as much, in my opinion.
+As we consume lots of data daily, so should our captured data be as much.

-We should also deliberately capture data that we deem important, for example, if we are reading books, we shouldn’t passively read them and rely on memory to recall points of interest.
+We should also deliberately capture data that we deem important; for example, if we are reading books, we shouldn’t passively read them and rely on memory to recall points of interest.
 We should record concepts as we encounter them.
-Other systems push even putting in the page and datetime for more structured recall, at the very least we should summarize any excerpts that interest us.
+Other KMSs push even putting in the page and datetime for more structured recall; at the very least, we should summarize any excerpts that interest us.

 Using Getting Things Done (GTD) with Data Capture

-Personally, I’m using the Getting Things Done (GTD) framework when capturing data.
-I have multiple “landing spaces” as points of capture — one digitally through a notes app, and another as physical landing space.
+I use the Getting Things Done (GTD) framework to capture data.
+I have multiple “landing spaces” as points of capture — one digitally through a notes app and another as a physical landing space.

-For example, if I get an insight from something that I read online, I summarize it and put it into my notes app.
-If I have a physical item that needs action (e.g., a receipt that needs recording, or trinkets that need sorting), I put it in the physical landing space.
-You could also have small sheets of paper and write notes and put them on your landing space.
+For example, if I get an insight from something I read online, I summarize it and put it into my notes app.
+If I have a physical item that needs action (e.g., a receipt that needs recording or trinkets that need sorting), I put it in the physical landing space.
+You could use small sheets of paper to write notes and put them in your landing space.

 The main objective is anything you capture, you should process at a later time.
-So these “landing spaces” should become empty as soon as you process it regularly.
-Do not leave things uncaptured and unprocessed as inactivity breeds mistrust in your system.
+So, these “landing spaces” should become empty once you process it regularly.
+Do not leave things uncaptured and unprocessed, as inactivity breeds mistrust in your system.

 Data Workspace